Skip to content

 #Content Quality

-Here’s the trade-off.
-Tubi’s library leans heavily on older catalog titles, B-movies, and TV shows from the 2000s and 2010s.
-Picture quality varies.
-Some titles stream in crisp 1080p, but plenty are stuck at 720p or standard definition.
+Tubi’s library leans heavily on older catalog titles and B-movies.
+Picture quality varies: some titles hit 1080p, but many are stuck at 720p.

 If you want prestige TV and cinematic originals, Netflix wins.
 If you want a massive free library of older movies for background watching or weekend binges, Tubi delivers.